topherzee/magnolia-lighter/README.md

 I've intentionally left the code very exposed, not hiding it away, so that you can experiment.
 I hope that you may come up with your own improvements.
 If so - consider forking the project and share your changes with others.

+** Please note that this is an experiment and is not an officially supported Magnolia project. **

 ###Lighter Configuration Features

-#####Dialog Fields:
+#####Simple field names:
-You can use names like textField instead of info.magnolia.ui.form.field.definition.TextFieldDefinition.
+In a dialog, you can use names like textField instead of info.magnolia.ui.form.field.definition.TextFieldDefinition.

 #####Extends (Include and Merge):
 YAML must still be valid YAML.